RESTful web-services in JSIDPlay2

 <pathToMusicCollection> & # (2)

 2. pathToMusicCollection is the base directory to recursively create audio fingerprintings.
-This can be pathToHVSC or the path for CGSC!
+This can be the pathToHVSC or the path for CGSC!

 Now, grant permission to execute that script: